Want to learn new ways to make extra money?

 115% more popular to be exact, according to a recent study by Flex Jobs and Global Workplace Analytics.

-As such, it’s no surprise that the 1.8 million Americans that left their jobs between 2005 and 2017 cited greater flexibility, increased happiness, and better pay, as primary factors in their decision to ditch the traditional 9 to 5 grind.
+As such, it’s no surprise that the 1.8 million Americans that left their jobs between 2005 and 2017 cited greater flexibility, increased happiness, and better pay, as primary factors in their decision to ditch the traditional 9 to 5 grind to work from home.

-For some — think stay at home moms — work from home jobs offer a way to bring in additional income when things are tight.
+For some — think stay at home moms — work from home jobs offer a way to bring in additional income when finances are tight.

 For others, legitimate work from home jobs provide an avenue to travel and work from places that were previously unimaginable.